fabriciovergara/react-native-localizable/README.md

 # react-native-localizable

-Decrease your bundle size by using translation directly from native layer as native a normal native app :)
+Decrease your bundle.js size by using translation directly from native layer as native app :)

 ### Instalation
 ```